 - No hospital stay

 - Procedure is typically completed in under an hour

 Get a FREE Phone Screening to See If You Qualify

 Uterine fibroids can cause painful and life-altering symptoms for many women, especially as they get larger and put more pressure on your uterus.
 While a hysterectomy used to be the best answer to improve a woman’s quality of life, it’s no longer the only option on the table.
-At Fibroid Institute Dallas, we don’t believe you need to decide between suffering in silence or having a hysterectomy.
-That is why we are dedicated to treating fibroids using Uterine Fibroid Embolization (UFE), the gold standard in non-surgical fibroid treatment.
+At Fibroid Institute Texas, we don’t believe you need to decide between suffering in silence or having a hysterectomy.
+That is why we are dedicated to treating fibroids using uterine fibroid embolization (UFE), the gold standard in non-surgical fibroid treatment.

 Do you have questions about your fibroid symptoms or risk for fibroids?
-Schedule a telehealth consult or office consult with Dr. Suzanne Slonim, voted by physicians as a top doctor for women in North Texas and the leader in UFE fibroid treatment without surgery.
-To learn more about the revolutionary, non-surgical fibroid treatment, Uterine Fibroid Embolization (UFE) Dallas, call 214-838-6440.
+Schedule a telehealth consult or office consult for fibroid treatment without surgery.
+To learn more about the revolutionary, non-surgical fibroid treatment, uterine fibroid embolization (UFE) at our Dallas fibroid clinics, call 214-838-6440.
 For Houston fibroid treatment, call 713-903-3733.
 Or request a 15-minute free phone screening to determine if you are eligible.

 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.